 Mixed doubles pickleballers play a match during the 2018 Margaritaville USA Pickleball National Championship at the Indian Wells Tennis Garden on Wednesday Nov.
 7, 2018.

 Carr is also a special player having won numerous gold medals including Women’s Doubles Pro at the 2018 Tournament of Champions and 2018 US Open.
-A year ago, she would capture gold in Women’s Doubles Open at the USAPA National Championships and in Women’s Doubles Pro at the US Open.
+Two years ago, she would capture gold in Women’s Doubles Open at the USAPA National Championships and in Women’s Doubles Pro at the US Open.
 At the 2017 Tournament of Champions, Carr won gold in the Women’s Doubles Masters.
 “Regardless of age and athletic ability, almost everyone who tries pickleball loves it.
 I think we’ve had explosive growth in recent years because more people know about the game and are trying it.
 Once they try it, they get hooked!”

 At last year’s Margaritaville USA Pickleball National Championships.
 Carr won a silver medal along with playing partner Simone Jardim in Women’s Pro Doubles.
 In 2019, the twosome teamed up again to earn another silver at the US Open in Naples, Florida in Women’s Pro Doubles.

 According to Carr, the sport’s meteoric rise in popularity is directly attributable to the tennis community fully accepting the fastest growing racket/paddle sport in America.
 “I’m thrilled Indian Wells is our venue for the Margaritaville USA Pickleball National Championships.
 It’s a world-class facility and it also says to me that the tennis world is fully embracing pickleball.”